konstpan/swp-lpco-client-app-oauth2/README.md

 #### Intro
-Proof of concept for PROTEUS web services' integration with external organizations.
+Prototype client for PROTEUS published web services consumed by external organizations.

 #### Tech stack
-Maven project, a java desktop application thats uses REST client to authenticate to an OAuth2 authorization server and perform authorized requests to portal web services.
+A java desktop application built with maven thats uses REST client to authenticate to an OAuth2 authorization server and perform authorized requests to portal web services.
+For distribution an uber jar with dependencies is created.
+A workaround with an all-trusting http client was required to avoid issues with self-signed certificates and communication over https.

 #### Run
 mvn clean package